Architecture

 components.ts ┐

-reactivity.ts ├ the public @pocketjs/core/* subpath modules
+animation.ts ├ the public @pocketjs/framework/* subpath modules

-hooks.ts, input-api.ts, overlay.ts, index.ts ┘
+input-api.ts, overlay.ts, index.ts ┘

-solid-plugin.ts babel transform + per-file class/codepoint collection
+jsx-plugin.ts babel transform (Solid, Vue Vapor or Octane) + per-file class/codepoint collection

 tailwind.ts token parser → styles.bin + styles.generated.ts